 If the message no longer displays on the lock screen, you can use the Messages app where you can read and reply to all your messages.
 You can also delete messages that are no longer required in the Messages app.
 See all you need to know about messages with VoiceOver.

 If you prefer not to have messages displayed and spoken on the lock screen one solution is to go to Settings / Notifications / Show Previews and change the setting to Never or When Unlocked.
 This sets the default behaviour for all apps.
+You can also turn off Apple Intelligence summarisation of all notifications lower down in Settings / Notifications.
 The preview shows a few lines of messages but VoiceOver generally speaks the entire message.
 If you turn off lock screen previews, you will still receive notifications informing you that you have received a message but the message itself will not be displayed or spoken.
 You can also turn off lock screen notifications completely for individual apps in Settings / Notifications using the list of apps in that setting.